 How to create compliant lodger licence agreements

 Legislate is a contracting platform where licensors, landlords and letting agents can create valid contracts.
 Legislate’s lodger agreements address relevant data protection and security laws, to help you stay compliant.
 You can read a tutorial here or watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, sign up or book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.